BrickEater/pergraph/math/README.md

-<git add --all> seems to add all the changes to a queue
+"git add --all" seems to add all the changes to a queue

-<git commit -m '...'> seems to commit the changes to a second phase of the queue with a message
+"git commit -m '...'" seems to commit the changes to a second phase of the queue with a message

-<git push origin main> seems to push all the commits within the queue to the GitHub repos
+"git push origin main" seems to push all the commits within the queue to the GitHub repos

 2022/02/14:
 - I put the button on the page to activate the function.